alexyingchen/accessguide/content/contentcreators.md

 ## Multimedia

 ### C1.
-Provide text descriptions of imagery
+Provide image descriptions
-> What's in this photo?
-It doesn't have alt text, so my [screen reader](glossary link) can't read it.
+> What’s this photo?
+It doesn’t have alt text, so it just shows up on my screen reader as nothing.

-Provide [text descriptions](glossary link) of imagery (like photos and diagrams) to describe it to people who are blind or visually impaired.
+Provide image descriptions that describe the essential elements and actions of images so that Blind people can access them.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.1.1 A